Canadian Centennial: Confederation of Tomorrow

+Yukon River Flotilla

+The Yukon River Flotilla was a Centennial project organized and sponsored by the Yukon Fish and Game Association.
+It was a voyage down the Yukon River from Whitehorse to Dawson City commemorating the memory of the Klondike gold-seekers who sailed the Yukon River from Bennett Lake to Dawson City during the Klondike Gold Rush of 1898.

+On August 6, 54 craft departed Whitehorse on a ten-day voyage to Dawson carrying 108 adults, 45 children, and 9 dogs.
+Participants came from four provinces, thirteen states and one European country.
+They sailed in different types of watercraft to include rubber-rafts, canoes, kayaks, river-boats, power-boats, skiffs, cabin cruisers, and four Amphicars.

 Other commemorative projects

 In addition to these major projects there were commemorative projects throughout the country.
 Municipal funding for approved centennial projects was matched dollar for dollar by both the province and the federal government.
 Providing a concrete reminder of the centennial year celebrations these projects included the 1,500 seat Norbrock Stadium in Kamloops, British Columbia, the National Arts Centre in Ottawa, the Centennial Building in Fredericton and many others.
 Approximately $25 million was made available by the Centennial Committee for local projects.

+Some projects, such as the Ontario Science Centre, were completed after the 1967 centennial.

 Expo 67

-The 1967 International and Universal Exposition, or Expo 67 as it was commonly known, was the general exhibition, Category One World's Fair held in Montreal from April 27 to October 29, 1967.
+The 1967 International and Universal Exposition, or Expo 67 as it was commonly known, was the general exhibition, Category One World's Fair held in Montreal from April 27 to October 29.
 Expo 67 was Canada's main celebration during the centennial year.

 In a political and cultural context, Expo 67 was seen as a landmark moment in Canadian history.
 Expo 67 in particular was a signifier of the nation's mood of extreme optimism and confidence on heading into its second century.
 In retrospect, the centennial is seen as a high point of Canadian aspirations prior to the anxious decade of the 1970s that saw the nation divided over issues relating to inflation, an economic recession, government budget deficits and Quebec separatism.
 Popular Canadian historian Pierre Berton referred to the centennial as "the last good year" in his book 1967: The Last Good Year.

 Confederation train

 In 1961, Prime Minister John Diefenbaker proposed a travelling exhibit on a train that would traverse the country and bring exhibits on the history of Canada to the citizens.
 The train consisted of six exhibit cars and seven cars for staff and equipment pulled by two diesel locomotives, one from each from Canadian Pacific Railway and Canadian National Railway.
 The locomotives were painted in purple, grey, and black livery and had a custom air horn that sounded the first four notes of "O Canada."
-The train was inaugurated on January 9, 1967, in Victoria and made 83 stops across the country before reaching its final stop in Montreal on December 5, 1967.
+The train was inaugurated on January 9 in Victoria and made 83 stops across the country before reaching its final stop in Montreal on December 5.